kaizen-ai/kaizenflow/documentation/notes/github.md

 - We are ok with doing multiple commits in the branch or a single commit for all the comments
-   - The goal is for the author to keep the CL clear and minimize his / her overhead
+   - The goal is for the author to keep the PR clear and minimize his / her overhead

 ## "Pending" comments